ng256/Assembly-Info-Generator/README.md

 The MIT License (MIT)
 Copyright: © NG256 2021.

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and / or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is  hereby granted, free of charge, to any person obtaining   a copy    of    this  software    and associated documentation  files  (the "Software"),    to  deal   in the Software without  restriction, including without  limitation the rights to use, copy, modify, merge, publish, distribute, sublicense,  and/or  sell  copies   of  the Software, and to permit persons to whom the Software  is furnished to  do so, subject       to         the      following      conditions:

 The above copyright  notice and this permission notice shall be  included  in all copies   or substantial portions of the Software.

 THE  SOFTWARE IS  PROVIDED  "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS  OR IMPLIED, INCLUDING  BUT NOT LIMITED TO THE WARRANTIES  OF MERCHANTABILITY, FITNESS    FOR A  PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN  NO EVENT SHALL  THE AUTHORS OR  COPYRIGHT HOLDERS  BE  LIABLE FOR ANY CLAIM,  DAMAGES OR OTHER LIABILITY,  WHETHER IN AN  ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF   OR IN CONNECTION  WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ***********************************************************/

 #if COMVISIBLE